You only get to buy your first home once. Why not make it as stress-free as possible?

 National Programs for First-Time Home Buyers

 If your credit score is at least 620 and you’ve been saving money for a down payment, a conventional mortgage could be the best choice.
-Thanks to the Federal National Mortgage Association (nicknamed Fannie Mae) and the Federal Home Mortgage Corporation (nicknamed Freddie Mac), first-time home buyers can enjoy an interest rate as low as 3% as long as the mortgage meets the government’s requirements.
+Thanks to the Federal National Mortgage Association (nicknamed Fannie Mae) and the Federal Home Mortgage Corporation (nicknamed Freddie Mac), first-time home buyers can enjoy a down payment as low as 3% as long as the mortgage meets the government’s requirements.

 If you’ve managed to sock away enough for a down payment of at least 20% of the cost of your home, you can avoid paying mortgage insurance, or PMI.
 (For example, that’s a $30,000 down payment on a $150,000 home.)